MohitCode07/BMW/README.md

-Made a BMW site clone using React and CSS
+Made a BMW India site clone using React and CSS